Television and Digital Media Production

 For post-production, students will edit on a variety of nonlinear editing systems including Adobe Premiere, Apple Final Cut Pro, and Avid.

 For distribution, student productions are released on a local cable channel, on CDs, streamed over the web, burned to DVD, on 16mm film, and the old standard VHS.

 Add to that new digital cameras in the studio, DVD authoring from Sonic, Sound Forge digital audio editing, After Effects for composting, Flash MX, and 3-D animation with Lightwave; and you will be prepared for a wide range of careers as a result of your education in the Television and Digital Media Production program at Ferris State University.

 High school students and transfer students with less than 12 credit hours must possess a high school grade point average of 2.5 (on a 4.0 scale) and an ACT composite score of 17.
 Transfer students with more than 12 credit hours must possess a 2.0 cumulative GPA.

 All University General Education requirements for a Bachelor’s degree is here

 Please consult this link for a complete listing of General Education Electives.

 Consult the Required Courses above or the program advisor for program specific General Education requirements.

 Completion of the TDMP program at Ferris leads to a Bachelor of Science degree.
 Graduation requires a minimum 2.5 GPA in the curriculum and a minimum 2.25 GPA overall.
+You must have a minimum of 120 credit hours to earn a bachelor degree.
 Students must complete all general education requirements as outlined on the General Education website.